 Sans-Visage : The artwork has been a delicate task for me.
 First I re-drawled my own way an old medieval sketch found in a book.
 The result was nice but it pissed me off that it was a copy...
 We liked it anyway and it became the backcover.
 For the main artwork, I drawled each part separately, logo, forest, smoke and some stuffs not used in the final result.

 The frontcover evokes the deep forest far from the trails.
 The one where it's easy to get lost, where you find disgusting bugs or vipers.
 You take this way only if you don't have the choice anymore.
 This dark and cold forest stinks hazard and death symbolized by the smoke shaped skull.

 6.Currently there are only 2 members in the band, are you open to expanding the line up or do you prefer to remain a duo?

-10.Where do you see the band heading into musically during the future?
+10.When can we expect a full length and also where do you see the band heading into musically during the future?

 11.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?

-13.Before we wrap up this interview, do you have any final words or thoughts?
+12.Before we wrap up this interview, do you have any final words or thoughts?

 Saros : First of all thanks to you for the review and the interview.
 It means a lot to us.
 As newcomers we're very proud and excited to be welcomed in the black metal circle.
 Despite the dark period we're in there is a real mutual aid in the scene and it's no legend.